blog

 Red Team vs Penetration Testing: How to Protect Your Business from Cyberattacks

 Offensive cybersecurity is a crucial part of protecting your business.
 It’s a proactive approach of simulating cyberattacks to identify and plug vulnerabilities before threat actors can target them.
+At Trava, our approach to offensive security is multi-layered, encompassing both penetration testing and red teaming to provide a 360-degree view of your risk profile.

 “Red team penetration testing” refers to two forms of security management: red teaming and penetration testing.
 While penetration testing focuses on identifying and exploiting technical weaknesses in systems or applications, red teaming goes a step further.
 A red team mimics real attackers by targeting not just technology but also human factors, processes, and organizational blind spots.
-It’s about testing your defenses as a whole, not just individual components.

 This guide to red teaming vs. penetration testing highlights the business value of each security strategy.
 Keep reading to learn how to use them to protect your company from cybercrime.